Human Development Report: 2020 Human Development Report

 The 2020 report asserts that immense human pressures on the planet have ushered in a new geological epoch, the Anthropocene, or the Age of Humans.
 As such, the report introduces a new index to account for these pressures, the Planetary-Pressures Adjusted Human Development Index (PHDI), which includes a country's carbon dioxide emissions and material footprint.
 In his foreword to the report, UNDP Administrator Achim Steiner said that "humans wield more power over the planet than ever before.
 In the wake of COVID-19, record-breaking temperatures and spiraling inequality, it is time to use that power to redefine what we mean by progress, where our carbon and consumption footprints are no longer hidden."

 Numerous highly developed wealthy countries plummeted as a result of their environmental impact, such as the United States, which dropped 45 places.
 By contrast, countries with lighter footprints such as Costa Rica, Moldova and Panama move up the index by roughly 30 places.

+2025 Human Development Report

+The 2025 Human Development Report examined what distinguishes the current era of artificial intelligence from previous digital transformations and what those differences could mean for human development.
+It considered how AI can enhance or subvert human agency, and how people are already interacting with AI in different ways at different stages of life.

+The report emphasized that context and choices shape whether AI creates positive or negative outcomes.
+It warned that buying into AI hype can come at the expense of human agency, exacerbate exclusion and harm sustainability.
+The report also highlighted that who produces AI, and for what purposes, matters for everyone.

+The report drew on a global survey conducted for the publication, which found that AI use was already substantial across all levels of the Human Development Index.
+According to the summary, about 20 percent of respondents were already using AI.
+About two-thirds of respondents in low, medium and high HDI countries expected to use AI in education, health and work within one year.